 Gatekeeper provides a secure, centralised repository where you can store supplier information.
 This provides you with a single source of truth, so you can easily see your suppliers’ compliance status and be alerted when any required information is missing.

 Combined with a powerful OCR Search and Analysis you can quickly search for and find compliance-related documentation such as ISO reports, SOC certificates and MSAs.
+With Gatekeeper, you can achieve audit-readiness.

 3. Alert Stakeholders to review supplier compliance